awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 The root account has unrestricted access to all resources in the AWS account\.
 We highly recommend that you avoid using this account\.
 The root account is the most privileged account\.
 Minimizing the use of this account and adopting the principle of least privilege for access management reduces the risk of accidental changes and unintended disclosure of highly privileged credentials\.

 As a best practice, use your root credentials only when required to [ perform account and service management tasks](https://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.
 Apply IAM policies directly to groups and roles but not users\.
-For a tutorial on how to set up an administrator for daily use, see [ Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*
+For a tutorial on how to set up an administrator for daily use, see [ Creating your first IAM admin user and group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.3 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.